wgmo/graphtik/docs/source/arch.rst

         Operations and `netop` are marked as such on construction, or enabled globally from `configurations`.

-        Note that `sideffects` are not expected to function with *process pools*, certainly not when `marshalling` is enabled.
+        Note a `sideffects` are not expected to function with *process pools*, certainly not when `marshalling` is enabled.

     process pool